Attention, iPhone, iPad & Android users!

 Victims' Rights Amendment Information

-At the meeting last month at Hilton Head, the Board voted unanimously to support the proposed United States Constitutional Amendment to embody Victims’ Rights into the US Constitution.
+At the meeting in Hilton Head, the Board voted unanimously to support the proposed United States Constitutional Amendment to embody Victims’ Rights into the US Constitution.
 At that time we urged those present to contact their congressional delegation urging them to “sign on” as co-sponsors.
 We believe that if we can get 100 co-sponsors it will get a vote on the House floor.

 The NDAA Victims’ Committee took on the task of getting this information out to you.
 Short delay, but here it is.